-This line of business is easy to get into.
-If you truly want to be rich and make serious money, it can work for those who work at it.
+Heir search business is easy to get into.
+If you truly want to be successful and make serious money, it can work for those who work at it.
 I did it in the USA, UK, South Africa, and Australia.

 I know people who are broke find it hard to believe that others could earn so much money with so little effort.
 However, today I had a little drive along the Mediterranean Coast from San Remo to San Tropez.
 I would guess that in the marinas along the way I saw around 200,000 boats worth a few million each.